yuanweibin/yuanweibin.github.io/_pages/cv.md

 * B.S. in Thermal Science and Energy Engineering, University of Science and Techlogy of China, 2019
 > GPA 3.69/4.30, Rank No.2/33

-> Double Degree in Computer Science
+* Minor Degree in Computer Science, University of Science and Techlogy of China, 2019

-* Ph.D. candidate in Aerospace Engineering, Peking University (expected)
+* Ph.D. candidate in Aerospace Engineering, Peking University

 Individual Award
 ======